FMMT666/launchpad.py/README.md

               <button> is the button number, the second field, <value> determines
               the intensity (0..127) with which the button was pressed.
               0 means that the button was released.
+              [ 255, <value> ]        ... a list of pressure events with two fields:
+              "255" as an indicator for a pressure event, andld, <value> determines the intensity (0..127) of the pressure.

 ### ButtonStateXY( [mode] )